This MSc provides a year of intensive education in software engineering and is specifically designed for graduates of non-computing disciplines.

 - Our Computer Science Building opened in 2016 after a £14 million re-development.
 The four-storey, 3,000m2, state-of-the-art facility has large well-equipped computing labs and formal and informal student spaces which support a high level of group and project work.

 The curriculum of the MSc Software Development was designed through collaboration with significant industrial partners who helped select the most relevant module content to prepare the students for a range of software development roles.
 This has helped ensure that the graduates are highly trained and much sought after by employers.

 Course Details The programme has two key parts:

 A set of taught modules which build from foundational to advanced topics of software engineering and programming

 Most foundational modules are studied in the first semester and cover introductory programming using the Java programming language alongside the foundations of software engineering and databases.

 Coverage of more advanced algorithmic and object-oriented programming continues into the second semester.

-Project Element: Three-month summer projects are taken individually with supervision from a member of the School's teaching staff.
+Project Element: Three-month projects are taken individually with supervision from a member of the School's teaching staff.
 Where possible, the project will be set and co-supervised by an industrial partner and may involve an on-site placement.

 Each module generally involves 3 hours of lectures per week along with up to 2 hours per week for tutorials and lab practicals.
 Alongside these timetabled activities, students are expected to work on group and individual assignments and projects.